The Queenstown to Glenorchy drive is easily one of New Zealand’s most scenic roads.

 If you have more time to spare, though, I recommend swimming at Bob’s Cove instead, which is further down the road.
 See #6 below for more on Bob’s Cove!

 Twelve Mile Delta is home to a lakefront DOC campground, nice walks and swimming spots, and a Lord of the Rings filming site!

 Just a few minutes up from the campground is the spot where the Ithilien Camp was filmed for The Two Towers.
 This was the scene where Gollum asks Sam, “What’s taters, precious?” and Sam replies.
 “Po-TAY-toes!
 Boil em, mash em, stick em in a stew” (iykyk…).

 Anyways, now that I’ve divulged my full level of LOTR nerdiness…here’s how to get there.

 To get to the filming site, you’ll want to walk on the first part of the track towards Bob’s Cove.
 There are clearly-marked signs to Bob’s Cove, but the filming site isn’t signed.
 You may want to re-watch the films before heading here if you need to refresh your memory 😉

 Speaking of Bob’s Cove—it’s a must-visit spot along the Queenstown to Glenorchy drive!
-We’ve written more about it in #6 below.
+I’ve written more about it in #6 below.
 While you can park closer to Bob’s Cove, you can also hike there from Twelve-Mile Delta along a lovely, easy track.
 The hike takes about 1 hour each way.